algebuckina/portfolio/_posts/2024-01-16-wood-keyboard.md

 ## Building my own keyboard

 Before diving into making a keyboard completely from scratch, I wanted to see what the budget mechanical keyboard market looked like and how hard it was to assemble a keyboard myself.
-I chose [Matias Quiet Click][switches] switches based on a the high tactile bump and quiet sound and an inexpensive PCB, case, plate and keycap set with some cheap stablisers.
+I chose [Matias Quiet Click][switches] switches based on a the high tactile bump and quiet sound and an inexpensive PCB, case, plate and keycap set with some cheap stabilisers.
 I found soldering quite easy and had everything assembled within about an hour or 2, and although the documentation for the PCB firmware was a bit hit and miss, I was able to flash the firmware to have a functional 60% keyboard which I still use today.

 ![1st keyboard build]()

 This experience did show me a few things:
 * Don't use alps style switches, the keycap set was really hard to come by
 * I'd need to create internal documentation for the firmware flashing process or maybe even automate it
-* I can't cheap out on stablisers, the ones I got were terrible and very rattly
+* I can't cheap out on stabilisers, the ones I got were terrible and very rattly
 * I prefer the feel of my Unicomp Keyboard, so anything I make for myself will need a metallic click

 ## Designing everything from scratch